 Botox is one of the world’s most famous brand names.
 Since its approval by the FDA in 2002 for the treatment of wrinkles, Botox has been the most popular cosmetic procedure worldwide every year and is very popular in San Diego too.
 The reason?
 It works!

-Botox temporary reduces the appearance of lines and wrinkles on the face by stopping the muscle contractions that create them.
-It is specifically injected into deep groves along the forehead or around the corners of the eyes.
+Botox temporarily reduces the appearance of lines and wrinkles on the face by stopping the muscle contractions that create them.
+It is specifically injected into deep grooves along the forehead or around the corners of the eyes.

 Botox injections do not require anesthesia and a treatment session can be completed in 20 to 30 minutes.
 There is no downtime and you can resume regular activities right after treatment.
 The effects of Botox can be seen after three to four days and typically last three to five months.
 Botox does not work on wrinkles caused by sun damage or the effects of gravity.

 But it doesn’t work on all wrinkles.
 Botox targets what are called “dynamic” wrinkles.
 These are the wrinkles caused by the repeated muscle contractions we make with certain behaviors such as squinting.
 These wrinkles can be found on the upper third of the face — crow’s feet, the 11s, and forehead lines.

 Botox has no effect, however, on the other type of wrinkle, the static wrinkle.
 These wrinkles are caused by sun damage, decreasing collagen production, and simple aging.
 They show themselves at all times, and are not triggered by muscle contractions.